info3180/essay/README.md

 that have very different meanings in the context of the problem.

 Secondly when attacking a problem it is useful to break it up to smaller pieces.

+## Examples of problems

+A Wishlist System - blah blah blah